Hogan Lovells (London)

-From a pure profitability point of view the firm is unlikely to challenge the Magic Circle – however well it pays its partners, they only make about half what they’d get at Linklaters.
+From a pure profitability point of view the firm is unlikely to challenge the Magic Circle – however well it pays its partners, they make significantly less than they’d get at Linklaters.
 But it doesn’t need to.
 According to one associate, this “reflects a good work life balance for associates and a lower leverage that allows real prospects of partnership”.
 It's hard to argue with that.

 This firm also takes enormous pride in marketing its “friendliness”.
 And by and large the evidence supports this.
 A trainee says that "we are expected to have a life outside of work and whilst friends in

 other firms cancel their dinner plans we can generally make ours every